 You can conquer self-doubt when you know yourself well enough to believe that you can thrive in any situation.

 Gain better insight into yourself by exploring the specific reasons you feel doubtful.
-And discover ways to ease this self-doubt by finding support from others or challenging yourself to address your concerns.
+And discover ways to overcome self doubt by finding support from others or challenging yourself to address your concerns.

 You can build confidence by learning more through others, studying independently, or even picking yourself back up after a failure.

-While the road to success is more likely to include failure, stress, and self-doubt than not, this does not mean that you must suffer through every challenge.
+While the road to success may include failure, stress, and self doubt, this does not mean that you must suffer through every challenge.
 Trust that self doubt is truly something that can be overcome.